EthanWadsworth/cse110-sp21-group28/admin/meetings/060621-sprint-3-review.md

 - What is our plan for the sign in and signout functionality?
 Right now ,we havent connected it with anything and we need to get the username that the user enters
     - Ans: If we have time, we will implement this but it would require time (functionailty to connect to the backend already exists but it would require getting the username within every single file).

-##Plans for this week
+## Plans for this week
  - Hopefully finish all the project by Tuesday and being making our videos on Tuesday and Wednesday.
+ - Team Sprint on Monday June 7th at 3 PM
 Finish Time: 7 PM.